Sacramento Wrong-Way Driver Accident Lawyer

 The flashing signs showed the potential to prevent wrong-way crashes.
 Caltrans plans to continue monitoring the impact of the flashing lights to decide whether to install at additional exit ramps throughout California.Sacramento Wrong-Way Crashes

 Sacramento was part of the pilot program since it had a spate of wrong-way collisions in recent years.
-Between Sacramento and San Diego, there were ten collisions related to wrong-way driving within the first six months of 2015 alone.
+There were ten collisions between Sacramento and San Diego related to wrong-way driving within the first six months of 2015 alone.

 Researchers from UC Davis's AHMCT partnered with Caltrans during the pilot program.
 They were in charge of a second study focusing on Sacramento that used a Vision-Based Site Monitoring (VBSM) system in hopes of better understanding what leads to wrong-way incidents.
-They hypothesized that the cause of some wrong-way incidents starts prior to a driver entering a ramp.
-Because of this, they extended their field of view to include more of the roadway encompassing the area of the exit ramp.
-The VBSM system included a camera, solar panels, analytical software, and a modem that was mounted on nearby poles.
+They hypothesized that the cause of some wrong-way incidents starts before a driver entering a ramp.
+Because of this, they extended their field of view to include more of the roadway encompassing the exit ramp area.
+The VBSM system included a camera, solar panels, analytical software, and a modem mounted on nearby poles.
 The system took video footage once a wrong-way driver was detected.
-The recording gave the UC Davis team the opportunity to study the vehicle's path for a longer period of time and get a more comprehensive look at the driver's behavior that may have led to the wrong-way driving.
+The recording allowed the UC Davis team to study the vehicle's path for a longer period of time and get a more comprehensive look at the driver's behavior that may have led to the wrong-way driving.

 Below is a 2018 video questioning the effectiveness of wrong-way detection in place at that time.Find an Experienced Wrong-Way Driver Accident Attorney